Mt Alford Te Maka Kaha (Y0-1)

 Mt Somers – Te Kiekie (Y5-6)

 Our year six students have lots of leadership opportunities and take on many responsibilities around the school.
-The year fives also have some great opportunities to learn leadership skills.
+The year fives also have some great opportunities to learn leadership skills alongside these students.

-Each year we have a class camp which we help plan and organise.
+Each year we head on a camp which we help plan and organise.
 This is often in November and is one of the highlights of the year.
 Every second year we usually have a whole school production which we help write, direct and produce.
-We take an active role in planning and decision making with everything we do and learn and can follow our interests and passions.
+We take an active role in planning and decision-making with everything we do and learn and can follow our interests and passions.

 He Tumuaki Te Kura Lauriston